-ld may be configured to support more than one kind of object file.
-If your ld is configured this way, you can use the '--oformat' option to specify the binary format for the output object file.
-Even when ld is configured to support alternative object formats, you don't usually need to specify this, as ld should be configured to produce as a default output format the most usual format on each machine. output-format is a text string, the name of a particular format supported by the BFD libraries.
+1d may be configured to support more than one kind of object file.
+If your 1d is configured this way, you can use the '--oformat' option to specify the binary format for the output object file.
+Even when 1d is configured to support alternative object formats, you don't usually need to specify this, as 1d should be configured to produce as a default output format the most usual format on each machine. output-format is a text string, the name of a particular format supported by the BFD libraries.
 (You can list the available binary formats with 'objdump -i'.)
-The script command OUTPUT_FORMAT can also specify the output format, but this option overrides it.
-See Chapter 5 [BFD], page 107.
+The script command OUTPUT\FORMAT can also specify the output format, but this option overrides it.
+See Chapter 5 [BFD], page 115.